Federico-Invernizzi-185/Linux-basics-security/users-group/users-groups.md

 Linux is a multi-user operating system, meaning that multiple users can work on the same system with different levels of access.

-Each user is identified by a unique user ID (UID) and has specific permissions that define what they can read, modify or execute.
+Each user is identified by a unique user ID and has specific permissions that define what they can read, modify or execute.

 ## Root and standard users